dgloves/DSS-Gymnasium/README.md

 * stable-baselines 3: 2.3.2

 ## Contributing
 Pull requests are welcome.
 For significant changes, please open an issue first to discuss what you would like to change with respect to your particular branch.
+This repo is also meant to be forked, allowing users to independently develop their own working environments.